janelia-flyem/lowtis/README.md

 To install lowtis:

     % mkdir build; cd build;
-    % cmake ..
+    % cmake -DLIBDVID_INCLUDE=path_to_libdvid_include ..
     % make; make install

 Make sure libdvidcpp include and library paths are visible to this build.
 These commands will install the library liblowtis.
+If you are building this against libdvid install with conda, add the flag -DCMAKE_PREFIX_PATH=path_to_conda_env.

 ### Conda installation (TBD)